-- mdmc_average (Optional[str]) Defines how averaging is done for multidimensional multi-class inputs (on top of the average parameter).
-Should be one of the following: - None [default]: Should be left unchanged if your data is not multi-dimensional multiclass. - 'samplewise': In this case, the statistics are computed separately for each sample on the N axis, and then averaged over samples.
-The computation for each sample is done by treating the flattened extra axes ... (see Input types) as the N dimension within the sample, and computing the metric for the sample based on that. - 'global': In this case the N and ... dimensions of the input (see Input types) are flattened into a new N_X sample axis, i.e. the inputs are treated as if they were $(N_X,$ C).
-From here on the average parameter applies as usual.

-- ignore_index (Optional[int]) Integer specifying a target class to ignore.
+- mdmc_average (Optional[str]) Defines how averaging is done for multi-dimensional multi-class inputs (on top of the average parameter).
+Should be one of the following: - None [default]: Should be left unchanged if your data is not multi-dimensional multi-class. - 'samplewise': In this case, the statistics are computed separately for each sample on the N axis, and then averaged over samples.
+The computation for each sample is done by treating the flattened extra axes ... (see Input types) as the N dimension within the sample, and computing the metric for the sample based on that. - 'global': In this case the N and ... dimensions of the inputs (see Input types) are flattened into a new N_X sample axis, i.e. the inputs are treated as if they were (N_X, C).
+From here on the average parameter applies as usual. - ignore_index (Optional[int]) Integer specifying a target class to ignore.
 If given, this class index does not contribute to the returned score, regardless of reduction method.
-If an index is ignored, and average=None or 'none', the score for the ignored class will be returned as nan. - num_classes¶ (Optional[int]) Number of classes.
-Necessary for 'macro', 'weighted' and None average methods. - threshold (float) Threshold probability value for transforming probability predictions to binary (0,1) predictions, in the case of binary or multi-label inputs - top_k¶ (Optional[int]) Number of highest probability entries for each sample to convert to 1s relevant only for inputs with probability predictions.
-If this parameter is set for multi-label inputs, it will take precedence over threshold.
-For (multi-dim) multiclass inputs, this parameter defaults to 1.
+If an index is ignored, and average=None or 'none', the score for the ignored class will be returned as nan. - num_classes# (Optional[int]) Number of classes.
+Necessary for 'macro', 'weighted' and None average methods. - threshold \mathcal{I} (float) Threshold for transforming probability or logit predictions to binary (0,1) predictions, in the case of binary or multi-label inputs.
+Default value of 0.5 corresponds to input being probabilities. - top_k¶ (Optional[int]) Number of highest probability or logit score predictions considered to find the correct label, relevant only for (multi-dimensional) multi-class inputs.
+The default value (None) will be interpreted as 1 for these inputs.

-- multiclass (Optional[bool]) Used only in certain special cases, where you want to treat inputs as a different type than what they appear to be.
-See the parameter's documentation section for a more detailed explanation and examples. - multilabel f (Optional[bool]) Deprecated since version 0.3: Argument will not have any effect and will be removed in v0.4, please use multiclass intead. - is_multiclass (Optional[bool]) Deprecated since version 0.3: Argument will not have any effect and will be removed in v0.4, please use multiclass intead.
+• multiclass (Optional[bool]) - Used only in certain special cases, where you want to treat inputs as a different type than what they appear to be.
+See the parameter's documentation section for a more detailed explanation and examples.